my-carla/sumo/docs/web/docs/Tutorials/Hello_SUMO.md

 ```

 Save this data into a file called `hello.edg.xml`.
 Now that we have
-nodes and edges we can call the first SUMO tool to create a network.
+nodes and edges, we can call the first SUMO tool to create a network.
 Make sure [netconvert](../netconvert.md) is somewhere in your
 `PATH` and call